SpatialArtifacts Tutorial

 Key Takeaways for Multi-Platform Usage:

-Grid Structure: Standard Visium uses hexagonal grids (shifted = TRUE), while VisiumHD uses square grids (shifted = FALSE)
+Grid Structure: Standard Visium uses hexagonal grids (shifted = FALSE by default), while VisiumHD uses square grids (shifted parameter not used)

 Morphological Framework: The same detection logic works across platforms, automatically adapting to different grid arrangements